Bobby Luna: Professional career

-Pittsburgh Steelers
+San Francisco 49ers

-Luna was selected by the San Francisco 49ers in the sixth round (69th overall) of the 1955 NFL Draft.
+Luna was selected by the San Francisco 49ers in the sixth round (69th overall) of the 1955 NFL draft.
 He was converted into a defensive back during training camp.
 He started in 12 games as a safety and punter.
 He tallied 2 interceptions, 63 punts for 2,558 yards (40.6-yard avg.) and had 3 punts blocked.

 From 1956 to 1957 he served in the United States Army.
 He also was a player-coach for the Fort Hood football team for two seasons.

 On January 23, 1958, he signed with the BC Lions of the Canadian Football League.
 He returned home before the start of the season, after his baby was born and required to have a surgery.

 On September 15, 1959, he was traded to the Pittsburgh Steelers in exchange for a future draft choice.

 Pittsburgh Steelers

 In 1959, he returned to the National Football League after being an assistant football coach at the University of Alabama the previous year.
 He started in 11 games as a safety and punter.
 He registered 3 interceptions and 63 punts for 2,563 yards (40.7-yard avg.).